dorkodu/business/Jobs.md

 - **JavaScript** — Lucid, Luckt, Sage.
 - **PWA** technology.
-  - For cross-platform support.
-We want to provide the same experience for everyone.
+  - We want to provide the same experience for everyone.
+This is the reason we chose to go PWA-only for cross-platform support.
+We don't want to release mobile apps to stores, because we don't want our product to be controlled by technopolies.

 <hr>